MyAllocator/myallocator-pms-php/README.md

     json                    json        json        json
     xml                     xml         xml         xml

 Note, parameter validation only supports array and json data formats.
 For json data validation, the data must be decoded and re-encoded after validation.
-If you do not wish to experience the cost, disable 'paramValidationEnabled' above.
 For xml data, the raw request is sent to MyAllocator and raw response returned to you.
+Disable 'paramValidationEnabled' in Config.php to skip parameter validation.

 ### API Response Format